Adaptive digital twins for predictive decision-making: Online Bayesian learning of transition dynamics: Introduction

 This work enhances the aforementioned framework by incorporating adaptivity to improve decision-making capabilities.
 Specifically, the reference PGM includes a transition model that serves as a control-dependent predictor, propagating digital state beliefs forward in time.
 While this internal model is typically predefined using historical data or physics-based models, as in our previous work~\cite{Torzoni_DT}, here we adopt a stochastic parametrization that enables online learning of state transition beliefs through Bayesian updates (see panel 3 in Figure~\ref{fig:overview}).
 This adaptivity ensures that the DT remains synchronized with its physical counterpart and can effectively respond to changing conditions over time.
 Moreover, moving beyond precomputed optimal policies --- based on the unrealistic assumption of precisely known transition dynamics --- we formulate a parametric MDP and develop dynamic policies with continuous precision updates (see panel 4 in Figure~\ref{fig:overview}).
 Specifically, we leverage the refined transition dynamics and employ model-based reinforcement learning (MBRL) to optimize control policies over the expected remaining lifespan of the structure.
+A similar approach, not in a DT context, for partially observable MDP was proposed in~\cite{Memarzadeh2015} where the authors utilize a Bayes-adaptive framework to address real-time decision-making for the management of wind farms under uncertainty.

 The paper is organized as follows.
 Section~\ref{sec:math} reviews the components of the DT framework as presented in~\cite{Torzoni_DT}.
 Section~\ref{sec:methodology} describes the proposed adaptive capabilities within the context of parametric MDPs, extending~\cite{tezzele2024adaptive} to a broader class of probability distributions.
 This section also shows how optimal policies can be systematically updated using RL techniques.
 Section~\ref{sec:res} assesses the computational procedure through the simulated monitoring of a railway bridge.
 Conclusions are drawn in Section~\ref{sec:conclusion}.